samjones00/docs/docs/_documentation/dotnet-tool.md

 | **Initial directory** | $(ProjectDir) |
 |  ||

-Refer to the [web usage output](#usage) above for the arguments or aliases for all other supported languages.
+Refer to the [x usage output](#usage) above for the arguments or aliases for all other supported languages.

 ### Integrate with Rider